edarchimbaud/vnpy/docs/portfolio_strategy.md

 #### Delegation Status Update

-Because of the need to trade multiple contracts at the same time in the portfolio strategy, it is not possible to determine the order of each contract's commission transaction within a certain K-line during backtesting, so it is not possible to provide the on_order and on_trade functions to get the commission transaction push, but only through the get_pos and get_order to perform the relevant status query each time the on_bars callback. query.
+Because of the need to trade multiple contracts at the same time in the portfolio strategy, it is not possible to determine the order of each contract's commission transaction within a certain bar during backtesting, so it is not possible to provide the on_order and on_trade functions to get the commission transaction push, but only through the get_pos and get_order to perform the relevant status query each time the on_bars callback. query.

 ### Active functions